Kristijan Bistrović: Loan to Kasımpaşa

 On 22 January 2021, he joined Kasımpaşa on loan until the end of the 2020–21 season.
 Kasımpaşa had an option to make transfer permanent at the end of the loan term.

 Loan to Fatih Karagümrük

 On 12 January 2022, he joined Fatih Karagümrük on loan until the end of the 2021–22 season, with Fatih Karagümrük having an option to make transfer permanent at the end of the loan term.

 Loan to Lecce

 On 24 July 2022, Bistrović joined Serie A club Lecce on a season-long loan, with the option for a permanent transfer.

 Loan to Fortuna Sittard

 On 17 January 2023, Lecce announced that Bistrović agreed to a new loan to Fortuna Sittard in the Netherlands.
 Fortuna confirmed the loan two days later.
+He made his debut for the club on 25 January 2023, starting in a 2–0 league victory against SC Heerenveen.
+On 3 March, he scored his first goal for Fortuna, helping the side to a 2–1 comeback win over Utrecht.

+Loan to Baltika Kaliningrad

+On 14 September 2023, Bistrović moved to Russian Premier League club Baltika Kaliningrad on loan with an option to buy.
+Baltika's manager Sergei Ignashevich was the teammate of Bistrović at CSKA in the 2017–18 season.
+In his debut game for Baltika on 16 September 2023 he scored an added-time equalizer in a 2–2 draw with Rostov.

+Return to CSKA Moscow

+Bistrović reclaimed his place in CSKA line-up during the 2024–25 Russian Premier League season under the new manager Marko Nikolić, first as a substitute and then more often appearing as a starter in the later part of the season.
+On 26 April 2025, he scored his first league goal for CSKA since July 2021, a late winner in a 2–1 Main Moscow derby game against Spartak Moscow, helping CSKA to rise up to third place in the standings.
+Bistrović left CSKA on 2 July 2025.

+Akron Tolyatti

+On 6 September 2025, Bistrović joined fellow Russian Premier League club Akron Tolyatti as a free agent.

 International career

 Bistrović represented Croatia on youth levels.
 He was named in Nenad Gračan's 23-man squad for 2019 UEFA Under-21 Euro.
 However, he failed to make a single appearance as Croatia finished last in their group.
 Two years later, he was again named in Igor Bišćan's 23-man squad for the group stage of 2021 UEFA Under-21 Euro.
 He played all three group games as Croatia passed their group for the first time in history.